fastrgv/AdaVenture/README.md

 * When looking closely at a pickable object, a hand will appear indicating that a click will pick up the object.
 When holding an object, another click will drop it at the current location.
 Only one object at a time may be carried.

-* Works on PCs or laptops running Windows, OSX or GNU/Linux.
+* Works on PCs or laptops running Windows, or GNU/Linux.
 And if Ada is installed you can build it yourself!
 But first try the delivered binaries.

-* Windows, GNU/Linux and OSX binaries provided, as well as full source.
+* Windows & Linux binaries provided, as well as full source.

-* Note that both 32+64 bit builds for Windows are delivered.
+* Note that both 32+64 bit builds for Windows are currently delivered.

-* Laptop friendly controls;  supports Mac Retina displays in high DPI mode.
+* Laptop friendly controls;  supports HiDpi displays.

 * The game has four levels.
-One fairly easy campaign in Sparta, with a more difficult variant due to thick dark fog.
+Level 1 : fairly easy campaign in Sparta, with a more difficult variant [ level 3] due to thick dark fog & randomized key locations.
 These are the top two.
-Similarly, there is a tricky campaign in Crete, and an even more difficult dark variant.
+Similarly, level 2 is a tricky campaign in Crete, and an even more difficult dark variant [level 4].
 These are the bottom two, showing Minotaurs.
 You select the desired campaign at the beginning of the game.
 You can save the current game by using the v-key.
 This allows resumption later.
 You must replay from the beginning if you die before saving.
 Saving the game state is a relatively new feature that only saves one game.
 If a saved game exists, a fifth option appears at screen center to resume that game.

+* Maze/Labyrinth hint: For a younger generation that is not familiar with the original Atari Adventure game, note that there is a magenta colored moveable "bridge" that may be picked up and carried to another location where a shortcut is needed with the following shape: **][**  Its use is required to access the chalice, and to escape the labyrinth in levels 2 & 4.

 * To change the appearance of the avatar, simply download your favorite MineCraft Skin, rename it to "skin.png" and put it into the ./data/ directory.
 You should probably backup the current skin before you do this, in case of trouble.
 See http://www.minecraftskins.net/.
 See also ./data/avatars/ for a small selection.

-* For developers, serves as a great example of modern OpenGL programming in Ada or C++ using GLSL 330, shaders, uniforms and Freetype fonts.
+* For developers, serves as a great example of modern OpenGL programming using GLSL 330, shaders, uniforms and Freetype fonts.

-* The Ada bindings to OpenGL, OpenAL & GLFW3 in this app are usable as a standalone library for most any modern Ada graphics project.
+* The thin Ada bindings to OpenGL & GLFW3, and the minimal binding to OpenAL in this app are usable as standalone libraries for most any modern Ada graphics project.